 CASE STUDY: Carleton University

 Tens of thousands of students.
 Dozens of buildings.
 Countless systems.
 The numbers behind running a university are impressive.
 And it takes an impressive system to keep it all running smoothly.
 That’s why Carleton University in Ottawa, Ontario deployed Mitel Performance Analytics (MPA) fault and performance management to monitor, alert and report on their communication systems — and ensure the jobs of learning, researching and changing the world are never disrupted.
+With Martello’s network monitoring software for education, this Canadian university was able to prevent outages on campus.

 • Large, multi-building campus